 The Feather River Rail Society is a California 501(c)3 Non-Profit Educational & Historical Corporation headquartered in Portola, California, at the

 headwaters of the Feather River.
-Located 50 miles Northwest of Reno, Nevada, the primary mission statement of the Western Pacific is
+Located 50 miles Northwest of Reno, Nevada.

-In addition to the museum grounds and equipment, the Society is the custodian of several notable archive collections, including historic photographs, equipment diagrams, business ledgers, authorizations for expenditure, equipment records and other important documentation from the Western Pacific Railroad and its subsidiaries, as well as the famous "California Zephyr" passenger train.
+In addition to the museum grounds and equipment, the Society is the custodian of several notable archive collections, including historic photographs, equipment diagrams, business ledgers and authorizations for expenditure, equipment records and other important documentation from the Western Pacific Railroad and its subsidiaries, as well as the famous "California Zephyr" passenger train.
 This collection represents a nearly complete and total history of the railroad.
 The archives are currently being cataloged and electronically scanned for presentation and availability to the general public to preserve for future generations.
-Because of this on-going work, the main archives are unavailable for public access.
-However, our long range goals for the museum include a climate controlled archive library on the museum grounds.

-On behalf of the over 1,100 members of the Feather River Rail Society,
+On behalf of the members of the Feather River Rail Society,

 we invite you to join us

-in preserving the Western Pacific Railroad and the California Zephyr for current and future generations to enjoy railroading in it's native habitat.
+in preserving the Western Pacific Railroad and the California Zephyr for current and future generations to enjoy.